Affiliate links on Android Authority may earn us a commission. Learn more.

-- Any subscriptions or content purchased from Youtube or Google Play Movies, Books, or Music.
+- Any subscriptions or content purchased from YouTube or Google Play Movies, Books, or Music.

-Things to do before leaving
+Things to do before you delete your Google account

 - Open your Google account settings by going to accounts.google.com.